plotchy/evm-cfg/README.md

 # EVM CFG
-A pretty fast and accurate CFG generator for EVM bytecode.
+A fast and accurate CFG generator for EVM bytecode using symbolic stack analysis.

 | | |
 | --- | --- |